 Hotel Ranga in Hella

-If you’re visiting to stargaze, see the Northern lights in December or spend time doing outdoor activities this is the place for you.
+If you’re visiting stargaze, see the Northern lights in December or spend time doing outdoor activities, this is the place for you.
 With the best of both worlds, you have access to the beautiful outdoors without having to rough-it.

 Hotel Budir in Ólafsvík

 This 5-star option lies about 2 ½ hours north of Reykjavik in the beautiful coastal countryside.
-All rooms have a lovely view of whether it’s of the ocean, mountains, glacier or lava field.
+All rooms have a lovely view of whether it’s of the ocean, mountains, glaciers,s or lava fields.

-They will assist you in booking excursions as well as provide a wake-up call during the night if the northern lights appear!
+They will assist you in booking excursions and provide a wake-up call during the night if the northern lights appear!